TinyKern/TinyKernel/README.md

 # TinyKernel - 0.1.3
 Tiny Kernel is a work in progress Operating System kernel.

 By the end of the project, I hope to have a fully functional and working Kernel.
-Since System development is my prefered type of development, I thought it was time to finally create a project from the ground up, with its own x86 architecture and its own operating system to end up using the kernel.
+Since System development is my preferred type of development, I thought it was time to finally create a project from the ground up, with its own x86 architecture and its own operating system to end up using the kernel.